leg100/otf/docs/index.md

 ### Install helm chart

-You can install the otf server on Kubernetes using the helm chart.
+You can install the OTF server on Kubernetes using the helm chart.

 ```bash
 helm repo add otf https://leg100.github.io/otf-charts